Thomas F. Cooley

-Thomas Ferguson Cooley (January 3, 1943 - October 10, 2021) was the Paganelli-Bull Professor of Economics at the New York University Stern School of Business.
+Thomas Ferguson Cooley (January 3, 1943 – October 10, 2021) was the Paganelli-Bull Professor of Economics at the New York University Stern School of Business.
 He served as Dean of the Stern School from 2002 to January 2010.
-He was also a Professor of Economics in the NYU Faculty of Arts and Science.
+He was also a professor of economics in the NYU Faculty of Arts and Science.
 Cooley was a widely published scholar in the areas of macroeconomic theory, monetary theory and policy, and the financial behavior of firms.

-He has authored more than 100 scholarly articles on economics and statistics and frequently writes opinion pieces for a variety of economic and business publications.
+He has authored more than 100 scholarly articles on economics and statistics and frequently wrote opinion pieces for a variety of economic and business publications.